dataloop-ai/dtlpy-documentation/tutorials/applications/single_page_application/chapter.md

 #### APACHE SETUP:

-1. After creating your application, you should create a react build and move it to the `/var/www/html/image-viewer` folder for the Apache server to access it.
+1. After creating your application, you should create a React build and move it to the `/var/www/html/image-viewer` folder for the Apache server to access it.

-2. Open the file file `000-default.conf`.
+2. Open the file `000-default.conf`.
 ```
 sudo vi /etc/hosts/sites-available/000-default.conf
 ```